jam-odoo/odoo-client-api/README.md

 Odoo Client Library
 --
-Yet Another SLibrary Nothing Fancy here This is very SIMPLE and STUPID, Pything based Odoo Client Library make use of Odoo WebServices.
-It is designed to wrap all XML RPC Technicality into more object-orientated meaning of programming using class and dedicated Methods.
+Just Another library, Nothing Fancy designed here, This is very SIMPLE and STUPID, Python based Odoo Client Library to makeuseof Odoo WebServices.
+It is designed to wrap all XML RPC Technicality into more object-orientated meaning of programming using class and dedicated Odoo like Simpler Methods.
+Function are simple and and long list of function avaliable to simplify the job.
+This is designed to save lot of typing time and some of development time everytime when you wanna use Odoo Web Services.

 Usage Example.